West Coast Kitchen Garden

 I've done a few recipes with Cosmic Crisp because they align so well with my values and are such a high quality apple.
 If you like them too, try my Cinnamon Rolls With Apple Pie Filling, Apple Walnut Salad and Crisp Apple Fennel Salad with Grainy Mustard Dressing.
 Using apples gives instant fresh flavor to every recipe.

-(Love fruity desserts as much as I do?
-Check out my The Best Peach Cobbler Pound Cake, Easy Homemade Cherry Fritters, and Easy Plum Flan too!)
+Love fruity desserts as much as I do?
+Check out my The Best Peach Cobbler Pound Cake, Easy Homemade Cherry Fritters, and Easy Plum Flan too!
+And for a special fall cookies, these Cream Cheese Filled Pumpkin Thumbprint Cookies are delicious and perfect for Thanksgiving treats.

 Jump to: